freenit-framework/frontend-tutorial/README.md

-# Blog Post Editing and Markdown
+# Blog Post and Markdown
 MarkDown is format which allows styling text and adding images and links, which makes it perfect for blog post writing.